-Migrants of the Mediterranean uses Humanitarian Storytelling as its means to present the experience of the individual migrant’s journey, from country of origin to Europe.
+Migrants of the Mediterranean uses Humanitarian Storytelling to present the experience of the individual migrant’s journey, from country of origin to Europe.

 How We Work

-Migrants of the Mediterranean founder, Pamela Kerpius, personally greets migrants across the country of Italy, often on the remote Sicilian island of Lampedusa, where many people are first received after sea rescue.
-She establishes one-on-one meetings and with permission records his or her journey story: the means, routes and duration of travel, and the human rights abuses endured throughout it.
-No matter who they are or where they’ve come from, she does not discriminate.
-She is interested in all humanity that embodies the migration phenomenon, regardless of their personal experience and history.
+Migrants of the Mediterranean founder and correspondent, Pamela Kerpius, personally greets migrants across the country of Italy, often on the remote Sicilian island of Lampedusa, where many people are first received after sea rescue.
+She then documents his or her journey story: the means, routes and duration of travel, and the human rights abuses endured throughout it.

-Pamela maintains regular communication with any person met on Lampedusa island, or on the Italian mainland, should he or she decide to initiate contact.
-Initial contact is always made at the migrant’s discretion.
-She then conducts fieldwork across Italy, from north to south, an effort to reunite with available people in continuation of their journey stories, which highlights the asylum process and integration.
+Pamela maintains regular communication with anyone met on Lampedusa island, or on the Italian mainland, should he or she decide to initiate contact.
+Initial contact is at the migrant’s discretion.
+She then conducts fieldwork across Italy, from north to south, an effort to continue the documentation of their stories, which at this point includes the asylum process and issues in integration.

 What Is Humanitarian Storytelling?